camptocamp/c2cgeoportal/doc/integrator/optimization.rst

 Introduction
 --------------

 Optimization is important in all application.
-It depends strongly from the data and some others best practices.
+It depends strongly on the data and some others best practices.
 This document aims to present some of them.

-Best practices is as important in Mapserver side as in data base side.
-Your data should be designed to improve performance, don't store unusufuel column, add column which can help for classify data in MapServer, etc.
+Best practices are as important in Mapserver side as in data base side.
+Your data should be designed to improve performance, don't store unrequired column, add column which can help for data classification in MapServer, etc.

 MapFile
 --------